Training Period: May 1 – June 9, 2023

 MCC Office: 54 Independence Drive, Augusta, ME 04330

-Full time, 40+ hours a week.
+Full-time, 40+ hours a week.
 It is typical to have a varied schedule.
-Overnights, weekends, training and service days required.
-Assistant Team Leaders are 900 hour AmeriCorps members.
+Overnights, weekends, training, and service days are required.
+Assistant Team Leaders are 900-hour AmeriCorps members.

 The first 6 weeks of training will cover hard and soft skills of Field Team leadership.
 Members will complete conservation projects as part of a team of fellow Assistant Team Leaders and Team Leader Trainees.
 The following topics will be covered:

-Wilderness First Aid, sustainable trail building, camp life, Leave No Trace ethics, diversity and inclusivity, project management, job readiness training, and other technical trail building topics related to your assigned projects.
+Wilderness First Aid, sustainable trail building, camp life, Leave No Trace ethics, diversity and inclusivity, chainsaw safety training, project management, job readiness training, and other technical trail-building topics related to your assigned projects.

 2. Safety: Assistant Team leaders will promote a culture of safety by modeling appropriate safety practices and PPE, assisting members with packing appropriate gear for project conditions, and upholding all safety and sanitation policies and procedures, including heightened COVID-19 protocols.

 3. Project Support: ATLs and Leaders collaborate throughout the season to meet project goals.
 ATLs provide logistical support to leaders and technical support to members, and they perform ongoing tool maintenance and inventory.